wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database.md

 >[AZURE.NOTE] This is a long tutorial.
 If you want a quick introduction to Azure Websites and Visual Studio web projects, see [Create an ASP.NET web app in Azure Websites](/documentation/articles/web-sites-dotnet-get-started).
 For troubleshooting info, see the [Troubleshooting](#troubleshooting) section.
 >
+>Or if you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure Websites.
+No credit cards required; no commitments.

 ## Prerequisites

 To complete this tutorial, you need a Windows Azure account.
-If you don't have an account, you can  [sign up for a trial](/pricing/1rmb-trial/?WT.mc_id=A261C142F).
+If you don't have an account, you can [activate your MSDN subscriber benefits](/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F) or [sign up for a trial](/pricing/1rmb-trial/?WT.mc_id=A261C142F).

 To set up your development environment, you must install [Visual Studio 2013 Update 4](http://go.microsoft.com/fwlink/?LinkId=390521) or higher, and the latest version of the [Azure SDK for .NET](http://go.microsoft.com/fwlink/?linkid=324322&clcid=0x409).
 This article was written for Visual Studio Update 4 and SDK 2.7.1.
 The same instructions work for Visual Studio 2015 with the latest [Azure SDK for .NET](http://go.microsoft.com/fwlink/?linkid=518003&clcid=0x409) installed, but some screens will look different from the illustrations.